Online Platforms and the Fair Exposure Problem Under Homophily: Comparing Our Model with a Graph Model

 Even though for specific time steps, we see large differences between the network and our model, some of the relative trends that we observe for our model in \S~\ref{sec:simulations} hold for the network model.
 In the top row, we see that the initial exposure levels found by solving the three optimization problems also apply to the network: the groups have similar numbers of users for all time steps in the \textit{ratio} exposure (first column), while optimizing for engagement (third column) leads to the lowest number of users for the least homophilous group ($A$).

 Furthermore, in aggregate, we find fewer users that share articles in group $A$ than $B$ for any given exposure level, which is a consequence of the higher homophily of group $B$ in this dataset.
 However, homophily has a greater effect on the network model, as shown by the greater number of users in group $B$ for the \textit{half} and \textit{opt} exposures.
-Finally, in \S~\ref{sec:appendix_abortion}, we see that the total expected number of shares for \textit{half} exposure is significantly higher than the other exposure levels, and so is in the network model.
+Finally, in \S~\ref{subapp:additional-experiments} for the case of the Abortion dataset, we see that the total expected number of shares for \textit{half} exposure is significantly higher than the other exposure levels, and so is in the network model.

 To conclude, even though we do not accurately model the propagation of the articles for each propagation time step, our model may be helpful to study the relative effects of homophily in expectation.
 In addition, the initial exposure obtained by solving the fair exposure optimization problem (\textit{ratio}) in our model also achieves balanced exposure in the network model.